-lirazel: ([btvs] there were never such devoted)
+lirazel: An outdoor scene from the film Picnic at Hanging Rock ([btvs] there were never such devoted)

 Okay, so I asked Lil Sis again what she thought about Supernatural, and the conversation went something like this: